Jarell Broxton

-Jarell Martice Broxton (born March 27, 1993) is an American professional football offensive lineman for the BC Lions of the Canadian Football League (CFL).
+Jarell Martice Broxton (born March 27, 1993) is an American professional football offensive lineman for the Winnipeg Blue Bombers of the Canadian Football League (CFL).

 College career

 Broxton first played college football for the Lackawanna College Falcons from 2011 to 2013, while using a redshirt season in 2012 due to injury.
 He then transferred to Baylor University to play for Bears, where he played in 26 games, starting in 21, all at right guard.